lbormann/darts-pixelit/README.md

 |-A1 | 0-15 | points-bad | | | | |
 |-A2 | 16-60 | points-ok | | | | |

-The first argument-definition shows the event 'Busted': Busting will result in playing templates (dart, dart0, dart1, ...) in this order.
+The first argument-definition shows the event 'Busted': Busting will result in displaying templates in order you define them (dart, dart0, dart1, ...).
 The value 'd:200' defines 200ms delay between current and next template.
 The value 'b:10' defines custom brightness for a template.

-The second argument-definition shows a 'score-area': recognized scores between 0 and 15 will result in playing template 'points-bad'
+The second argument-definition shows a 'score-area': recognized scores between 0 and 15 will result in displaying template 'points-bad'
-The third argument-definition shows a 'score-area': recognized scores between 16 and 60 result in playing template 'points-ok'
+The third argument-definition shows a 'score-area': recognized scores between 16 and 60 result in displaying template 'points-ok'

 * If don't understand have a look at the example file!